-- Research and experimental costs under section 174. - Intangible drilling costs for oil, gas, and geothermal property. - Mining exploration and development costs. - Inventory of a cash method corporation that does not account for inventories.
-See Pub.
-553, Highlights of 2000 Tax Changes.
+- · Research and experimental costs under section 174. - · Intangible drilling costs for oil, gas, and geothermal property. - Mining exploration and development costs. - Inventory of a corporation that accounts for inventories in the same manner as materials and supplies that are not incidental.
+See Cost of Goods Sold on